cheakmin/cheakmin/README.md

 - 👀 I’m interested in UI/UX, Web development, Product development and also graphic design!
 - 🌱 I’m currently learning how to use frameworks and Ai!
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: jamie.lcm94@gmail.com

 <!---
 cheakmin/cheakmin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.